Guthrie was born in Okemah, Oklahoma. His father was a cowboy, land speculator, and local politician.

 He published a novel, Bound for Glory, in 1943.
 It details his experiences living through the Dust Bowl.

-As Woody's behavior became erratic, he was incorrectly diagnosed with everything from alcoholism to schizophrenia, until he finally received the correct but devastating diagnosis, Huntington's Chorea, which had forced his mother's institutionalization thirty years earlier.
+As Woody's behavior became erratic, he was incorrectly diagnosed with everything from alcoholism to schizophrenia, until he finally received the correct but devastating diagnosis, Huntington's chorea, a genetic disease that forced his mother's institutionalization 30 years earlier.

 His first attempt at a music career was with a band in the 1934 Texas band the Corn Cobb Trio.